lakshitadodeja/Machine_Learning_Team_7/index.md

 **Unsupervised Learning Methods**

 This will be employed to identify patterns in the data and attribute labels a posteriori, to account for datasets without labels to guide the training process.
-1. We will perform K-means clustering<sup>[9]</sup> on vector space based on
+\item	We will perform K-means clustering<sup>[9]</sup> on vector space based on
-    1. One-Hot encodings
+    1. One-Hot encodings: For this analysis, we use Tf-idf (Term frequency - inverse document frequency) representation for entry essay snippet.
+Considering each word in the dataset to be a dimension results in around 29k features for each data point.
+However, this large dimensional space includes due to mispellings and various forms of the same word, thus leading to redundant features.
+To reduce these reduntant features, the vocabulary (consequently the dimesions of the dataset) is limited only the words that are present in at least two different essays.
+Further, these words are lemmatized to their root word.
+Through these steps, the vector-space of the data was reduced to 7795 dimensions.
     2. BERT encodings.
 2. We also compare the effect of dimensionality reduction techniques before clustering through k-Means algorithm to understand the effect of word embeddings on the essay rating predictions, using :
     1. PCA<sup>[10]</sup>
     2. T-SNE<sup>[11]</sup>